Clarkeophlebia: Description

 The straight-margined forewings are fringed with thort hairs and otherwise smooth, lance-shaped and pointed, with an almost straight leading and an oblique outer edge, and have 11 veins.
 Of these, lb is simple at the base and ends in a broad and shallow pit from which rises a short stout spine.
 C. argentea has a vein 1c, and vein 2 runs from the angle of the forewing cell.
 Veins 3 and 4 run close to the preceding, and are coincident; vein 5 is vestigial.
 Veins 6 and 7 share a common stalk; the latter runs to the costa and from the stalk veins 8 and 9 also arise.
 Vein 11 arises slightly beyond the middle of the cell, and vein 10 runs closer to it than to vein 9.
 The hindwings are likewise narrow, with a hairy fringe, and have an open cell and very much reduced veins; only veins 6 and 7 are clearly discernible, while vein 3 and/or 4 seem to be present (though reduced) too.
 Vein 6 and 7 arise from a stalk and the latter runs to the wingtip.
 The aforementioned long spines are located near the underside at the base of each hindwing.

 The forewing color is mainly black with 4 metallic stripes of silvery-blue or -violet, 2 in each main direction: the first runs along the proximal fourth of the leading edge, the second from the wingbase and almost parallel to the first, extending into the cell for about one-third of the total wing length.
 The third and fourth silver stripe run from the leading to the trailing edge of the forewing, one through the center of the wing and the last at the outer wing's fourth.
 Between the first two silver stripes there is an oval patch of brassy scales, separated from the silver by the black background color.
 The hairy fringe shades from black at the termen to grey at the wingtip.
 The hindwings are dull reddish-brown and unmarked, with a paler fringe.

 The male genitalia of C. argentea are asymmetrical and lack socius and uncus.
-The clasper's harpe is broad at the base, with a short and barely constrained neck; the cucullus narrows towards the tip, the brachia are long and curved and expand tipwards, and the tegumen is shorter than wide.
+The clasper's harpe is broad at the base, with a short and barely constrained neck; the cucullus narrows towards the tip, the brachia are long and curved and expand tipward, and the tegumen is shorter than wide.
 The aedeagus has a slender S-shape; the manica bears a high keel on the upperside.
 The microscopic slide preparation of the holotype's genitals is specimen USNM 25139.
 The female genitals are of course still unknown.